RianBogley/py-cutter/README.md

 - For files that already exist, a _copy-N suffix is added (e.g., `video1_interview_copy-1.mp4`)
 - All errors are properly logged to the console regardless of whether you save a log file
 - By default, no log files are created unless you specify the `--save-log` option
+- Transcription is disabled by default unless you specify the `--transcribe` option

 ## License